sergio-oliveira-br/mern-stack-example/README.md

 ### Frontend shows empty data

-- Confirm backend is running on `:5050`
+- Confirm k8s.backend is running on `:5050`
 - Open browser dev tools and check network requests
 - Confirm records exist in Atlas (or run `node seed.js` in the server folder)